 We left the United States from Travis Air Force Base near San Francisco (Oakland I believe) and arrived in Saigon at Tan Son Nhut Airport on 8/27/67.
 This was a commercial, international airport that was used by civilians as well as the military.
-As you can see, we arrived on a Boeing 707 jet.
+As you may be able to tell, we arrived on a Boeing 707 jet.
 It was operated by Continental Airlines, and was a military charter flight arranged by MACV (Military Assistance Command Vietnam).
 We stopped at Wake Island and at Clark AFB in the Phillipines to refuel.
 At each stop, the flight crew was changed.
 The stewardesses (yes, they were still called that back then in 1967 and were all female, no males) became progressively less attractive at each crew change.
 The flight took over 20 hours.
 I think that the flags on the terminal building represented the various countries that had troops in Vietnam at the time.
 Apparently we were some of the first Army replacements to arrive by plane.
 Seems like all the guys before me came over on ships that landed at the seaside city of Vung Tau.
 At least I didn't have to spend a month stuck on a Navy troop carrier crossing the Pacific Ocean!

 We left Saigon's Tan Son Nhut airport in Army green, air-conditioned buses, no less, and were taken to the 90th Replacement Division in Long Binh.
 By the way, I never saw window glass or air-conditioning (save for vehicles, the General's air-conditioned trailer and house, and a hotel in Vung Tau), the whole rest of the time I was in Vietnam!